System Architecture: Scale → Height → Clearance/Flow → Materials → Context → Safety

 Solid wood tables tend to age better visually and structurally than lighter composite options, especially in active living rooms.
 Pieces like the Riverwood Cocktail Table with Parota Wood show how dense hardwood and natural gain can add warmth while standing up to daily use.

-For lift-top designs or hybrid home-office setps, substrate selection plays an even bigger role in long-term performance.
+For lift-top designs or hybrid home-office setups, substrate selection plays an even bigger role in long-term performance.
 This is also where the line between traditional coffee tables and more specialized cocktail tables becomes functionally important, not just semantic.

 4. Ecosystem & Care